m-hatch/Spring-Boot-Demo/README.md

 ### Endpoints
 The API exposes the following resources:

 * `GET /key_refresh` - A client API key is needed to call the resource endpoints.
 These keys are loaded into the API on initialization.
-This enpoint allows for a manual reload of the keys - should a new key be added after intialization.
+This endpoint allows for a manual reload of the keys, should a new key be added after intialization.

 * `GET /lannisters` - Fetches all members of House Lannister.